ricosolana/Valhalla/README.md

   this.m_connectingDialog.gameObject.SetActive(true);
 }
 ```
-This basically uses the existing SteamNetworkingIPAddr structure to get the ip from it and use with ZSocket2.
+Make sure to include `System.Net.Sockets` and `System.Net`.

 It would make sense to debug the code to make everything works as expected, but it appears that something behind the scenes is preventing any new logs from logging:
 ```c#
 ZLog.Log("This never gets logged");
 ```
-A way around this is to use the console
+An ugly way around this is to use the console for debugging
 ```c#
 global::Console.instance.Print("This works with console enabled\n");
 ```